-Assist the Board in fulfilling its responsibilities by overseeing all aspects of Director, Group Management Committee and Key Management Personnel remuneration and also oversees aspects of human resources management and corporate culture.
+Assist the Board in fulfilling its responsibilities as they relate to aspects of Director, Group CEO & Managing Director, CEO direct reports including Key Management Personnel remuneration and other aspects of human resources management.
 Meets at least four times a year.

-Board Risk Committee P Dwyer (Chair)
+Committee R Phillippo (Chair)